jenniferlhood/pwqmn/ReadMe.txt

 ---------------------------------------------------------

-To generate a boxplot separated by the month of observation, type: graph -box m test in this example, we have two parameters selected (PPUT and ALKT), and all stations on the Grand River.
+To generate a boxplot separated by the month of observation, type: graph -box m test in this example, we have two parameters selected (PPUT and ALKT), and all stations on the Grand River and Speed River.
 The boxplot command will generate one plot per parameter, with one box per month of collection.
 These plots will be stored in the main directory under the specified file name ("test", in this example), with the parameter and plot type appended to the name.
 Subsequent calls to the the graph -box m command with the same file name will overwrite the existing graphs.

 To generate a scatter plot of these two selected parameters, type: graph -scatter test Scatter plots can only be generated when at least two parameters are selected.